 In the UK, activity, and therefore work, is currently located mainly off the east coast of England and Scotland, but exploration is also being carried out in the western approaches, the Irish Sea and west of the Shetlands.
-Work is also available on rigs throughout the world, some in very remote and hard-to-reach places.
+Work is available on rigs throughout the world, some in very remote and hard-to-reach places.

-Although there are still a few rigs where living conditions are basic, on most they are very good, with meals and laundry service provided and gyms and snooker rooms are often available.
+Although there are still a few rigs where living conditions are basic, on most they are very good, with meals and a laundry service provided and gyms and snooker rooms are often available.

 Alcohol and recreational drugs are not allowed on rigs.

 There is considerable disruption to personal and home life.